peterboyer/adt/README.md

 Light.On({ intensity: 100 });
 Light.Off();

-// or instantiated with Enum.value ...
 const light: Light = Enum.value("On", { intensity: 100 })

-// or manually instantiated with type ... const light: Light = { _type: "On", intensity: 100 };
+const light: Light = { _type: "On", intensity: 100 };
 ```